Rangitapu - Kathryn Carter

 A continuous panoramic view of Matapouri Bay in ink and oils expands on an original three-hour drawing created on site - a study of light as it changes through time, noon until early afternoon in January 2020.
 The works are painted in a limited palette of colours to clarify form.

 ‘Light changes the view and perception of form through different times of the day, in different weathers and seasons and no moment is ever the same,’ Carter says.
-The painted or drawn record of the moment allows it to exist longer that it would have otherwise and the process allows insight into the subject for a longer period of time.
+The painted or drawn record of the moment allows it to exist longer than it would have otherwise and the process allows insight into the subject for a longer period.

 Kathryn’s process begins with sketches and paintings en plein air.
 This immersion within the land and seascape means the vitality is felt and captured within the work.
 Some of her working drawings and paintings appear in this exhibition.